-Study design
+Study Design

-In March and April 2020, patients aged less than 50 years, who had no comorbidities (of note, obesity alone was not considered an exclusion criterion) and were admitted for COVID-19 to the infectious disease unit (hereafter designated non-critical care ward) or to the designated ICUs at the university hospital network in northeast France (Alsace) were investigated within the framework of the present study.
+In March and April 2020, patients aged less than 50 years who had no comorbidities (of note, obesity alone was not considered an exclusion criterion) and were admitted for COVID-19 to the infectious disease unit (hereafter designated non-critical care ward) or to the designated ICUs at the university hospital network in northeast France (Alsace) were investigated within the framework of the present study.
 Follow-up was performed until hospital discharge.
 SARS-CoV-2 infection was confirmed in all the patients by qRT-PCR tests for COVID-19 nucleic acid of nasopharyngeal swabs (72).
 The ethics committee of Strasbourg University Hospitals approved the study (COVID-HUS, reference CE: 2020-34).
 Written informed consent was obtained from all the patients.
 The demographic characteristics, medical history, and symptoms were reported.
-Three groups were considered: (1) the "critical group" which included 47 patients admitted to the ICU, (2) the "non-critical group", which was composed of 25 hospitalized patients at the non-critical care ward, and (3) the "healthy control group", which included 22 healthy age- and sex-matched blood donors aged less than 50 years.
-A second, independent cohort composed of 81 critical patients and 73 recovered critical patients from one of the ICU departments of Strasbourg University hospitals was used to further evaluated our molecular classification findings.
-No sample size calculations, randomization, or blinding was performed.
+Three groups were considered: (i) the "critical group," which included 47 patients admitted to the ICU; (ii) the "non-critical group," which was composed of 25 hospitalized patients at the non-critical care ward; and (iii) the "healthy control group," which included 22 healthy age- and sex-matched blood donors aged less than 50 years.
+A second, independent cohort composed of 81 critical patients and 73 recovered critical patients from one of the ICU departments of Strasbourg University hospitals was used to further evaluate our molecular classification